Jubatian/rrpge-spec/specs/vid_arch.rst

 render command does not contribute to the line's contents, and only takes one bus access cycle (the cycle in which it was fetched).

+Note that Video RAM bank boundaries can not even be crossed in position mode with an appropriate source line select and a larger than one multiplier.
+The reading of the source wraps around fetching the remaining cells from the beginning of the same VRAM bank.